Best Window Breakers | Tested & Reviewed

 • Punch-style: press the punch end against the glass with increasing force until the punch ‘clicks’ forward.

-Sometimes, you’ll need multiple hits to drop a pane of glass or create a hole big enough for your need.
+Sometimes, you’ll need multiple hits to drop a pane of glass or create a hole big enough for your needs.
 Tempered glass, double-pane, and laminated glass can be more difficult to break as well.
 Windshields are typically both tempered and laminated, while side and back windows are just tempered.
-This is not always the case, though so you may need to be able to improvise.
+This is not always the case, though, so you may need to be able to improvise.

-Caution: Broken glass is very sharp and is something you need to be aware of even in a survival emergency.
-PPE like eye protection and gloves are ideal if you have them at the ready.
+Caution: Broken glass is very sharp and is something you need to be aware of, even in a survival emergency.
+PPE like eye protection and gloves is ideal if you have them at the ready.

 Lech does a lot of DIY on his survival YouTube channel, and this is one of his most helpful videos: